juliamoraes/juliamoraes/README.md

-### Hello, I am Julia, currently studying Software Development
+### Hello, I am Julia, Computer Science student

 # More Info:

 - 💻 I spent my time coding and doing algorithm exercises
-- 🎓 I am currently studying at Kidderminster College
+- 🎓 I am currently studying at University of Gloucestershire (Computer Science)
-- 🔧 I work as an IT Technician at home, fixing mobile phones 📱 and computers 💻
+- 🔧 I worked as an IT Support at home, hardware and software troubleshooting  📱 💻
 - 📺 I have fun watching netflix and listening to some music

 <br/>